Generalized Lee Bounds: Appendix C: Empirical details

 \begin{landscape}

 {Figure \ref{fig:Figure2} details: monotonicity test results} {Notes.
 This table shows the results for the monotonicity test in Figure \ref{fig:Figure2}.
 The test is conducted separately for each week using a week-specific test statistic and p-value.
-For each test, I partition $N=9,145$ subjects into $J=2$ cells $C_1, C_2$.
-Column (2) describes the cell with the largest $t$-statistic whose value is compared to the critical value.
-Column (3) shows the average test-statistic across time period in Column (1).
+For each group of weeks, I partition $N=9,145$ subjects into $J=2$ cells $C_1, C_2$.
+The cell with the largest $t$-statistic whose value is compared to the critical value, is sketched in Column (2).
+The cell is determined via a sequence of if/else statements, the two of which are presented in Column (2).
+Column (3) shows the average test-statistic across time period, defined in Column (1).
 The test statistic is $T= \max_{j \in \{1,2\}} \widehat{\mu}_j/\widehat{\sigma}_j$, where $\widehat{\mu}_j$ and $\widehat{\sigma}_j$ are sample average and standard deviation of random variable $ \xi_j:= \E[ (2D-1) \cdot S |X \in C_j]$, weighted by design weights $\text{DSGN\_WGT}$.
 The critical value $c_{\alpha}$ is the self-normalized critical value of \cite{CCK}.
 For $\alpha=0.05$, $c_{\alpha}=1.960$.
 For $\alpha=0.01$, $c_{\alpha}=2.577$.
 Covariates are defined in Section \ref{sec:datadescription}. } \end{landscape}

-\textbf{Arrest experience}. $\text{CPAROLE21}$=1 is a binary indicator for being on probation or parole at the moment or RA.
-In addition, arrested applicants were asked about the time past since most recent arrest $\textbf{MARRCAT}$.